Customer: Department for Infrastructure and Transport

-In 2018, the Australian and South Australian Governments committed $354.3 million to deliver the Regency Road to Pym Street (R2P) Project, which connects the South Road Superway and Torrens Road to River Torrens Motorway, providing a continuous 47-kilometre Motorway along the North-South Corridor.
+McConnell Dowell, in alliance, delivered the Regency Road to Pym Street (R2P) Project, which connects the South Road Superway and Torrens Road to River Torrens Motorway, providing a continuous 47-kilometre motorway along the North-South Corridor.

 Works on the project included:

 - A 1.8-kilometre section of non-stop roadway, providing three lanes in each direction

 - 135m overpass over Regency Road (three lanes in each direction)

 - A grade separated 60m span pedestrian and cycle overpass over South Road in the vicinity of Pym Street

 - Traffic management, signage and Intelligent Transport Systems (ITS)

 - Relocation of utility services away from non-stop carriageway

 - A heavy vehicle bypass road connecting Exeter Terrace and Pedder Crescent.